ebhemmanuel/bigchat/README.md

 - Shoutout to the streaming community for inspiring us to create this tool.

 ## Contact
-For support or inquiries, please contact us via GitHub or join our Discord community.
+For support or inquiries, please contact us via GitHub.

 ---